nbougalis/nbougalis/README.md

 #### What I'm doing

-I am currently Chief Technology Officer, but I won't tell you where just yet.
-Stay tuned! 😉
+I am currently Chief Technology Officer at [Marco Financial](https://marcofi.com) working with an amazing team, both technical and non-technical.

 #### What I've done